NSSC INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Napco Security Technologies, Inc. And Encourages Investors T...

-Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Napco Security Technologies, Inc. ("Napco" or "the Company") (NASDAQ: NSSC ).
-Investors who purchased Napco securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/NSSC .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+20, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Napco Security Technologies, Inc. (“Napco” or“the Company”) (NASDAQ: NSSC).
+Investors who purchased Napco securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/NSSC .

 Investigation Details